 Although I have visited our local Farmer’s Markets, I haven’t made this part of our routine yet, but they are great places to get local fruit and veggies that are not packaged in plastic.
 You might even find other local providers for products such as honey or meats.

-Step 4: Plan ahead and make your own meals and snacks
+Step 4: Plan and make your meals and snacks

-Another great tip for a plastic-free living is to plan ahead.
-I find that when my husband and I plan our meals and snack, we not only eat healthier, but we also use a lot less plastic.
-It takes some preperation beforehand, and I have to make a point to carve out some time, but I’ll batch meal-prep on weekends, making meatballs, healthy muffins etc. for the week.
+Another great tip for plastic-free living is to plan.
+I find that when my husband and I plan our meals and snacks, we not only eat healthier, but we also use a lot less plastic.
+It takes some preperation beforehand, and I have to make a point to carve out some time, but I’ll batch meal prep on weekends, making meatballs, healthy muffins etc. for the week.
 You might be interested in reading my post on plastic-free snack ideas!

 Step 5: Fall in love with DIY

-If you make your own home cleaners or beauty products, you can skip the plastic containers altogether, and as an added bonus, it’s usually cheaper to make your own.
-Mason jars, or reusing old plastic containers you already have will definitely help in reducing your plastic use.
+If you make your own home cleaners or beauty products, you can skip the plastic containers altogether, and as a bonus, it’s usually cheaper to make your own.
+Mason jars, or reusing old plastic containers you already have will help in reducing your plastic use.

 If you are looking for recipes for homemade cleaners, check out my post on Eco-friendly DIY cleaners.
 In the new year, I’m planning on testing and making more of my own DIY beauty products like lotions, lip balms and scrubs.
 I will share my recipes under my DIY section, so make sure to subscribe to my blog so you don’t miss out.

 And finally let’s recap: To create a plastic-free living home, you’ll need to refuse plastic, look for plastic alternatives, rethink how we shop by leveraging bulk stores and farmers’ markets, resolve to plan ahead and embrace DIY solutions.